Group of death: Debates and definitions

 In the FIFA World Cup tournament proper, the UEFA European Championship and the UEFA Champions League, each preliminary group has four teams, two of which qualify for the knockout phase.
 Some sources imply all four teams must be in contention for a "group of death"; others allow for three teams fighting for two places, with one underdog making up the numbers.
 In the latter case, the term gains an additional facet from the expected "death" of the weak team:

 the Glasgow Herald described Euro 1992 Group B as the "Group of Certain Death" because Scotland were grouped with the Netherlands, Germany, and the CIS.
-More extreme still, Ian Paul suggested semi-final Group B of the 1992–93 UEFA Champions League was a "group of death" for all but one team, A.C.
-Milan, who were almost sure to top the group and reach the final.
+More extreme still, Ian Paul suggested semi-final Group B of the 1992–93 UEFA Champions League was a "group of death" for all but one team, AC Milan, who were almost sure to top the group and reach the final.
 Milan ultimately won all six matches against IFK Göteborg, Porto, and PSV.

 In the case of UEFA qualifying tournaments, groups have deeper seeding and always feature some weaker teams.
 For example, Qualifying Group B for Euro 2008 was dubbed the "group of death" in Scotland because Scotland were drawn against Italy, France, and Ukraine, respectively champion, finalist, and quarter-finalist at the 2006 World Cup.
 The presence in the group of Lithuania, Georgia, and the Faroe Islands did not contribute to the label.

 It is often assumed that a tournament has precisely one Group of Death.
 In the 1994 World Cup, Group E (Italy, the Republic of Ireland, Mexico and Norway) was often given the label; Brazil head coach Carlos Alberto Parreira said it was Group B (Brazil, Russia, Cameroon and Sweden); some reporters suggested both were "groups of death".

 On the other hand, after the draw for the 2010 World Cup finals, some commentators said there was no group of death.
 Sports Illustrated said Group G was the group of death because it had two of the top five nations in the FIFA World Rankings, Brazil and Portugal, as well as the second-ranked African team, Ivory Coast; it described fourth team North Korea as "unenviable underdog".
 On the other hand, Andrew Downie of the Christian Science Monitor said, "No self-respecting Group of Death would be caught dead with North Korea in it...
 As far as I'm concerned, there is no Group of Death in this World Cup."
 Spain manager Vicente del Bosque said of 2014 World Cup Group B, "We have to define it as complicated but I don't believe this is the Group of Death.
 There are others very hard.
 But our group is difficult."